Ocean Diver

 6 x Theory lessons & exam

-5 x Sheltered water lessons from 8.00pm – 9.30pm in the Competition Pool at Bracknell Leisure Centre (Everyone Active).
+5 x Pool lessons from 8.00pm – 9.30pm on Thursdays in the Main Pool at Bracknell Leisure Centre (Everyone Active).

-4 x Open water lessons beginning in inland lakes such as Wraysbury Dive Centre or Vobster Quay and a sea dive.
+4 x Open water lessons in inland lakes such as Wraysbury Dive Centre or Vobster Quay and/or a sea dive.

 It is worth noting that each lesson may take several sessions in the ‘classroom’ or pool to complete – you should plan for an Ocean Diver course to take 4-6 months on average to complete.